 ICePP brings together the strengths of cutting-edge technical expertise, extensive real-world policy experience, and solid project management capabilities.
 Unlike many of our competitors, the success of ICePP reflects the breadth and depth of the technical expertise that we can draw upon.
 The Andrew Young School’s faculty are leading experts in economics and public policy and have authored books, published in major academic and technical journals, and have extensive experience in designing and implementing technical assistance and training programs.
 In contrast to many academic researchers, ICePP faculty have extensive experience in resolving real-world policy challenges, with combined work experience in over 70 developing and transition economies around the world.

 In addition to the various books, peer reviewed journal articles and policy reports generated by our faculty and research associates, ICePP publishes a working paper series and occasional papers in order to stimulate discussion on a wide variety of fiscal topics in transitional and developing countries.
-These papers have included research from GSU faculty, research associates, and graduate students as well as external professors, policy makers and government officials that have participated in ICePP research activities.
-The working papers have focused on a wide variety of research topics that include, but are not limited to: tax morale, tax evasion, tax policy, tax compliance, income taxation, fiscal decentralization, fiscal transfer policy, income & revenue distribution, property taxation, and local government and autonomy.
-Since 1997 we have published over 300 working papers.
+These papers have included research from Georgia State faculty, research associates, and graduate students, as well as external professors, policymakers and government officials who have participated in ICePP research activities.
+The working papers have focused on a wide variety of research topics that include, but are not limited to: tax morale, tax evasion, tax policy, tax compliance, income taxation, fiscal decentralization, fiscal transfer policy, income and revenue distribution, property taxation, and local government and autonomy.
+Since 1997, we have published over 300 working papers.
 Our working paper series has received over 40,000 downloads and over a 100,000 abstract views.

 Since its inception in 1996, ICePP has raised over $40 million in external grants and funding.